 A movie's codec (coder/decoder) is very important.
 Mbox will try to play any QuickTime movie with the right file extension, no matter what its codec is.
 However, only movies using Apple ProRes, Photo-JPEG, H.264, HAP, or DV codecs will actually play.
-And within that list of codecs, only the ProRes, HAP, and Photo-JPEG codecs are considered to be "preferred codecs."
+And within that list of codecs, only ProRes, HAP, and Photo-JPEG are considered to be "preferred codecs."
 Movies using one of these preferred codecs are played using Mbox's enhanced playback engine and can take advantage of all Mbox functionality.
-Movies using non-preferred codecs (H.264 and DV) are handed off to a playback engine based on AVFoundation that has slightly less functionality than the enhanced engine.
+Movies using non-preferred codecs (H.264 and DV) are handed off to a playback engine based on AVFoundation that has less functionality than the enhanced engine.

-One of the five supported ProRes codecs should be the first choice when creating content for Mbox.
-The Photo-JPEG codec and the five supported HAP codecs will work well, although there are some additional considerations that must be taken into account when using them.
-Movies created using any other codecs may not play at all or as well as those using a preferred codec:
+One of the supported ProRes codec's formats should be the first choice when creating content for Mbox.
+The Photo-JPEG codec and the supported HAP codecs will work well, although there are some additional considerations that must be taken into account when using them.
+Movies created using any other codec may not play at all or as well as those using a preferred codec:

-- + Apple ProRes is a family of high-quality, spatially compressed, scalable codecs that were designed to compress HD content sufficiently to keep bitrates at SD levels.
++ Apple ProRes is a family of high-quality, spatially compressed, scalable codecs that were designed to compress HD content sufficiently to keep bitrates at SD levels.
 Decoding of ProRes can be multi-threaded, providing better performance on computers with multiple CPU cores.
 Newer Mac computers may include dedicated hardware to aid in decoding ProRes.
 ProRes is usually the best choice of codec for use with Mbox.
 The bitrate of ProRes content can be very high, and care should be taken when creating movies in this format.
-Mbox supports ProRes: Proxy, Lite, 422/Normal, High Quality, and 4444 (with alpha channel). - + Photo-JPEG is a quality, scalable format that uses spatial compression.
-Photo-JPEG movies can be any resolution and can take full advantage of Mbox's many playmodes.
-Photo-JPEG is CPU-intensive, so care must be taken to use a reasonable quality setting or playback may not be smooth.
-Typically, a quality setting of Medium or 60%-80% is appropriate.
-A quality level above 80% will not improve the quality of the image as displayed by Mbox.
+Mbox supports ProRes: 422 Proxy, 422 Lite, 422 Normal, 422 High Quality, and 4444 (which includes alpha channel support).